oss-generic/process/docs/MergingPrs.md

 ### How to merge

 1. Make sure that GitHub gives the green light for merging.
-  There are a few scenarios where GitHub can prevent merging.
-In those cases, the dev should resolve the problem as given below and submit a new iteration.
+In the cases given below, the author should resolve the problem as described and submit a new iteration.
   1. **Merge conflict**: The PR is conflicting with the current `master` branch.
 The author should rebase the branch and resolve conflicts.
   1. **Check failure**: E.g. CI is failing.
-The author should fix the causes of the check failures.
+The author should fix the causes of the failures or give an acceptable justifications for the failures.
   1. **Outdated branch**: The PR is not in sync with the current `master` branch.
 The author should rebase the branch.
-    Do not use GitHub's 'Update branch' button because it will create a merge commit instead of a rebase.
+    Do not use GitHub's 'Update branch' button because it will create a merge commit instead of rebasing.

     > Alternatively, the person merging can trigger the CI checks to run again if he has access to the CI server.
     > If CI checks pass, the branch can be merged without rebasing (because CI typically merge the master branch to